Scales of Justice (miniseries): Cast

+NOTE: Don Reid's character, Asst.
+Commissioner Phillip Thompson is the only character to appear in every episode, while Det.
+Sgt.
+Draffin (Dennis Miller), Det.
+Sgt.
+Miles (Tim Robertson) and Police Minister Ralph Carpenter (Brian McDermott) are the only central characters to appear in at least 2 episodes.

 Reception

 Upon release the series received backlash as it was thought that the series portrayed the New South Wales Police Department in an unfavourable light.
 The series highlights the potential for corruption to enter the lower levels of government.